 CBD and Pets Update: What’s best for your ‘furry companion’?

-Over the last few years, CBD has grown in popularity as a natural remedy not only for humans but for pets as well.
+Over the last few years, CBD has grown in popularity as a natural remedy for pets as well as humans.
 For those who aren’t aware, CBD is the non-psychoactive compound found in Cannabis.
-It has been heralded as an effective natural way to reduce anxiety, inflammation, treat chronic pain, relieve insomnia, and promote well-being.
+It’s widely considered an effective natural way to reduce anxiety, inflammation, and chronic pain.
+It’s also thought to relieve insomnia, and promote well-being.

-Like humans, dogs and cats have an endocannabinoid system (ECS), which plays a crucial role in regulating many physiological processes such as mood, pain sensation, appetite, and immune responses.
+Like humans, dogs and cats have an endocannabinoid system (ECS).
+The ECS plays an important role in regulating many physiological processes such as mood, pain sensation, appetite, and immune responses.

 CBD interacts with the ECS through cannabinoid receptors (CB1 and CB2) that are spread throughout the body, influencing everything from the central nervous system to peripheral organs.
-Unlike THC, CBD does not bind directly to these receptors.
-Instead, it modulates receptor activity and enhances the production of the body’s natural cannabinoids, promoting balance (homeostasis) in the system.
+Unlike THC, CBD doesn’t bind directly to these receptors.
+Instead, it modulates receptor activity and improves the production of the body’s natural cannabinoids, promoting balance (homeostasis) in the system.
 This interaction is what leads researchers to believe CBD can be effective in treating a variety of conditions in pets.

-Recent scientific findings on the use of CBD with pets, particularly dogs, indicate that CBD can be safe and potentially beneficial for long-term use.
-Several new studies, including a significant one funded by the National Animal Supplement Council (NASC) and published in 2024, found that various cannabinoids such as CBD, CBDA, and CBG were well-tolerated in healthy dogs when administered daily for 90 consecutive days.
-These studies also showed a very low rate of adverse effects, with the long-term safety being supported by over a decade of post-market surveillance data.
+Recent scientific findings on CBD for pets, particularly dogs, indicate it can be safe and potentially beneficial.
+This includes long-term use.
+There are new studies, including a significant one funded by the National Animal Supplement Council (NASC) published in 2024.
+It found that cannabinoids such as CBD, CBDA, and CBG were well-tolerated in healthy dogs.
+These doses were administered daily for 90 consecutive days.
+These studies also showed a very low rate of adverse effects.
+Long-term safety was seen to be supported by over a decade of post-market surveillance data.

 1. Pain and Inflammation (Osteoarthritis and Joint Pain)

-Sadly, Osteoarthritis is commonplace in older pets.
-For pets suffering from osteoarthritis or other forms of chronic pain, CBD has emerged as one of the most effective treatments.
+Sadly, osteoarthritis is commonplace in older pets.
+For pets dealing with osteoarthritis or other forms of chronic pain, CBD has emerged as one of the most effective treatments.
 The anti-inflammatory properties of CBD can help reduce swelling and pain, improving mobility and quality of life for senior dogs and cats.

-This study is one of the more robust pieces of evidence we have so far, suggesting that CBD can be an effective treatment for chronic pain and inflammation, especially for conditions like arthritis.
+This study is one of the more solid pieces of evidence we have so far, suggesting that CBD can be an effective treatment for chronic pain and inflammation, especially for conditions like arthritis.

 2. Seizure Management (Epilepsy)